Memorable | One of the Best

 Seattle-level might be the best way to go.
 It is indeed very spicy, but with massive flavor and sweet, crunchy breading.
 The chicken is fresh and juicy underneath — just make sure to get some chicken in each bite along with its breading.
 Nashville is a slow burn and creeps up on your taste buds.
 You’ve been warned.

-Sandwiches are huge and delicious.
+Sandwiches at Sisters and Brothers are huge and delicious.
 The fried green tomato sandwich comes with aioli, lightly-dressed slaw, and a sweet brioche bun.

 French fries are excellent, as are other sides, which include smoked Gouda mac ‘n’ cheese and tender collard greens.
 There’s a small bar with cleverly-described cocktails (the old fashioned is “puppy, lifesavers, warm socks”), as well as a nice selection of local and classic beers such as Hamm’s and PBR.